Characterization of the correlated background for a sterile neutrino search using the first dataset of the JSNS$^2$

 \section{Abstract}

 \JSNS (J-PARC Sterile Neutrino Search at J-PARC Spallation Neutron Source) is an experiment that is searching for sterile neutrinos via the observation of \Sterile appearance oscillations using muon decay-at-rest neutrinos.
-Before dedicate data taking in the first-half of 2021, we performed a commissioning run for 10 days in June 2020.
-In this paper, we present an estimate of correlated background which imitates \nuebar signal in a sterile neutrino search using the data obtained in this commissioning run.
+Before dedicated data taking in the first-half of 2021, we performed a commissioning run for 10 days in June 2020.
+Using the data obtained in this commissioning run, in this paper, we present an estimate of the correlated background which imitates the \nuebar signal in a sterile neutrino search.
 In addition, in order to demonstrate future prospects of the \JSNS experiment, possible pulse shape discrimination improvements towards reducing cosmic ray induced fast neutron background are described.